 WELCOMING OUR NEWEST FAMILIES Remember to welcome our new families and scouts each and every meeting.
 Send all new Cub Scout families to our New to Cub Scouts? page that contains a lot of great information to help families get started successfully.
-If you are looking for ways to help onboard new families check out the ideas from our last Ignite Your Membership workshop.
+New to a troop?
+We have got that covered too.
+Check out our New to a Troop? page.

-BE A NEW MEMBER COORDINATOR The BSA has announced a new position!
-The New Member Coordinator volunteer opportunity was created after listening to parents who are currently serving in their units.
+BE A NEW MEMBER COORDINATOR The New Member Coordinator volunteer opportunity was created after listening to parents who are currently serving in their units.
 The position can be filled by more than one person which appeals to many adults who are currently participating in our programs with their child.
 To learn more check out the information found on the Marketing and Membership Hub at Scouting Wire.
 Training for the position can be found at the BSA Learn Center on My.Scouting.Org.

 Check out the Marketing and Membership Hub.
 A great resource with recruiting tools, resources and materials to help build and strengthen your unit.
 Find out how to use social media to get your message out.
 Review recent case studies on recruiting techniques used in other parts of the country and how what they found can help you!